Contest/Prize Scams |

 Kansas does have a Lemon Law statute that protects consumers of new vehicle purchases that are defective or can not be repaired after a reasonable number of attempts.
 Lemon laws apply only to new vehicles, not used vehicles.

-The Federal Trade Commission also offers Automobile Consumer Publications with additional advice for your next car purchase.
+The Federal Trade Commission also offers additional advice for your next car purchase.

 Most Kansans don't realize they are protected by one of the best telemarketing laws in the country.
 Under Kansas law, with some exceptions, in a telemarketing sale, the sale must be completed by sending the consumer a confirmation.
 This confirmation should list all the terms and conditions and, unless it is signed by the consumer and returned to the seller, there is no binding agreement.
 The major exception to this rule is a situation where the consumer may obtain a full refund for the return of the undamaged and unused goods or cancellation of services within seven days after receipt by the consumer.